-About These Resources 5

-Key Elements of the Programme 7

-Group Work 11

-T4-1 Group Formation 19

-T4-1E Organising and Forming Groups in English 25

-T4-1M Group Formation in Mathematics 29

-T4-1S Group Formation in Science 33

-T4-2 Managing Group Work 41

-T4-2E Managing Group Work in English 47

-T4-2M Managing Group Work in Mathematics 51

-T4-2S Managing Group Work in Science 57

-T4-3 Types of Group Work 65

-T4-3E Types of Group Work in English 71

-T4-3M Structuring Group Work Activities in Mathematics 77

-T4-3S Types of Group Work in Science 85

-T4-4 Reporting Back from Group Work 99

-T4-4E Reporting Back From Group Work in English 105

-T4-4M Reporting Back From Group Work in Mathematics 109

-T4-4S Reporting Back on Group Work in Science 113

-T4-5 Group Work in the Multilingual Classroom 119

-T4-5E Group Work in the Multilingual English Classroom 125

-T4-5M Group Work in the Multilingual Mathematics Classroom 129
+About These Resources 5 Key Elements of the Programme 6 Group Work 11 T4-1 Group Formation 19 T4-1A Forming Groups Using the Pyramid Method 27 T4-1B Forming Groups by Gender and Mixed Attainment 31 T4-1C Forming Groups by Gender 37 T4-2 Managing Group Work 45 T4-2A Managing Group Work with Seating Routines 51 T4-2B Managing Group Work by Assigning Roles and using Feedback 55 T4-2C Managing Group Work by Assigning Roles 61 T4-3 Types of Group Work 69 T4-3A Types of Group Work: Jigsaw with Cross Grouping 75 T4-3B Types of Group Work: Carousel of Activities 81 T4-3C Types of Group Work: Different Tasks (Jigsaw Round One) 87 T4-4 Reporting Back from Group Work 99 T4-4A Reporting back from Group Work: Exhibition and Voting 105 T4-4B Reporting Back From Group Work: Participatory Feedback 109 T4-4C Reporting Back From Group Work: Peer Teaching (Jigsaw Round Two) 115 T4-5 Group Work in the Multilingual Classroom 121 T4-5A Group Work in the Multilingual Classroom: Language Grouping 127 T4-5B Group Work in the Multilingual Classroom: Multilingual Word Wall 133

-T4-5S Group Work in the Multilingual Science Classroom 133
+T4-5C Group Work in the Multilingual Classroom:

+Codeswitching 137

-Licence and Sources 141
+Licence and Sources 143

-Acknowledgements 145
+Acknowledgements 147

-About These Resources
+Tutor Professional Development About These Resources

-Welcome to the Transforming Teacher Education and Learning Professional Development Guide for Student Teachers.
+Welcome to the Transforming Teacher Education and Learning Professional Development Guide for Tutors.

 Transforming Teacher Education and Learning (T-TEL) is a Government of Ghana programme seeking to improve learning outcomes - for tutors in Colleges of Education, (student) teachers, and above all for pupils in school.
-To that end, we are creating a set of professional development resources for use by you, the (student) teacher, to enhance college-based and school-based teacher education.
-We also hope that, as practising teachers, no matter how long ago you did your initial teacher education, you will also find this material useful.
+To that end, we are creating a set of professional development resources for use by you, the tutor, to enhance college-based and school-based teacher education.

 The present set of resources are organised into twelve themes focusing on pedagogy and effective college classroom practice, such as creative approaches, questioning, group work, Assessment for Learning, Leadership for Learning, enquiry-based learning, gender, inclusion, and many more (see table below).
 The themes have been chosen because of their relevance to improving learning outcomes through the use of active pedagogies.
 In each of the twelve themes there are a number of different teaching strategies (or teaching approaches).
-For instance, the teaching strategies in Theme 1 "Creative Approaches" include songs, role-play, games, and storytelling.
+For instance, the teaching strategies in Theme 1 Creative Approaches include songs, role-play, games, and storytelling.